 How your Medicare prescription drug plan works: Your Medicare Part D plan coverage is divided into four parts or phases.

-(1) The Initial Deductible phase is where you pay 100% of your retail drug costs until you reach your deductible amount (for instance, $400 is the standard initial deductible in 2017 - the 2018 standard initial deductible is $405).
+(1) The Initial Deductible phase is where you pay 100% of your retail drug costs until you reach your deductible amount (for instance, the 2018 standard initial deductible is $405).
 Many people will enroll in a Medicare prescription drug plan with a $0 deductible and effectively skip-over this first "deductible" phase.
 Also, some Medicare Part D plans will exclude less-expensive drugs (such as Tier 1 generics) from the plan's initial deductible, so it is possible that you may have coverage for some low-costing drugs even though you have not met your plan's initial deductible.

 (2) The Initial Coverage Phase is where you and your Medicare Part D plan will share in the cost of your medication purchases based on your plan's cost-sharing (such as a $30 co-payment or 25% co-insurance).
 When the retail value of your drug purchases exceeds your Initial Coverage Limit (ICL or Donut Hole entry point), you will leave your Initial Coverage Phase and enter the Coverage Gap or Donut Hole.